Saint Irene (Grear Martyr): Legend

 Irene's father, angered by her actions, ordered for her to be tied to a horse and dragged to death.
 She survived the dragging and the horse turned on her father and bit him.
 His injury festered, leading to his death, but Irene prayed over his body and brought him back to life.
 The end of her legend appears to differ, depending on who is telling the story.

 In one rendition, Irene converts her father to Christianity and the two become evangelists.
 They convert thousands of pagans, until a Governor named "Ampelio" captures and imprisons the pair.
-Ampelio attempts to torture Irene until she renounces her faith, and when she refuses, he has her beheaded.
+Ampelio attempted to torture Irene until she renounced her faith; when she refused, he had her beheaded.

 Another version has her sentenced to death by Shapur I in the Sasanian Empire, around the time of the Constantinian dynasty.

-Worship
+Veneration

 Though Irene's life story remains a mystery, it's known that at least two churches bore her name in 5th-century Constantinople.
 The Chiesa di Sant'Irene, or Church of Saint Irene, in Lecce was built between 1591 and 1639 and dedicated to the patron saint of the city by the Theatines.
-The statue of Irene on the facade was sculpted around the late 17th or early 18th century.
+The statue of Irene on the façade was sculpted around the late 17th or early 18th century.

+She is celebrated mostly in the Eastern Orthodox Church (Greece and Russia) and the Coptic Orthodox Church.

-Irene was the patron saint of Lecca until 1656, being replaced by Saint Oronzo after his feast day was combined with that of Fortunatus and Justus.
+Irene was the patron saint of Lecce until 1656, being replaced by Saint Orontius after his feast day was combined with that of Fortunatus and Justus.